hiiamsupriya07-maker/EXP-1/README.md

-EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
+$EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
 AIM
 a.
 To verify Kirchhoff’s Voltage Law (KVL) for the given circuit.
 b.
 To verify Kirchhoff’s Current Law (KCL) for the given circuits.